RaiAditya/Data-Science-Code/README.md

 # Data-Science-Code
-This contains all the codes can be used for data science project.
+The codes can be used for data science project.